< Pelvic inlet and outlet >

 < Arteries, lymph nodes >

 Like the common carotid artery (Fig. 3-27), the common iliac artery divides into the external and internal branches.
-The external iliac artery is thicker than the internal iliac artery because the external iliac artery leads to the far toes.
+The external iliac artery is thicker than the internal iliac artery.

-Also like the common carotid artery (Fig. 3-27), the common iliac artery has no branches.
+Like the common carotid artery (Fig. 3-27), the common iliac artery has no branches too.
 The external iliac artery gives off only two branches.
 These are the deep circumflex iliac artery that travels along the iliac crest and the inferior epigastric artery (Fig. 6-30) that forms the lateral umbilical fold (Fig. 6-28).

-The branches of the internal iliac artery can be categorized either by their origins (from anterior division, from posterior division) or by their destinations (for pelvic wall, for pelvic cavity).
+The branches of the internal iliac artery can be categorized either by their origins (from anterior division, from posterior division) or by their destinations (for pelvic wall, for pelvic cavity) (Fig. 7-1).
 This book follows the latter categorization.

 Among the six branches for the pelvic wall, the obturator artery, superior and inferior gluteal arteries, and internal pudendal artery accompany their corresponding nerves (Fig. 7-15).